MarginaliaSearch/www.marginalia.nu/content/release-notes/v2024-10-0/index.md

 # Notable Bugfixes

-* Fix bug that caused some domains to fail to fully crawl.
+* Fixed bug that caused some domains to fail to fully crawl.
 The exact circumstances are a bit flaky, but in some cases, the crawler would halt at the first document, and fail to load links from it.
 * The crawler was not properly stripping the W/-prefix from weak E-tags, when making conditional requests, causing unnecessary traffic.
 This has been corrected.
-* Fix bug where the summarizer would pick up the contents of &lt;noscript&gt; tags.
+* Fixed bug where the summarizer would pick up the contents of &lt;noscript&gt; tags.
 This caused escaped HTML to sometimes show up in the document summaries, most commonly goat counter's code.

 # Bugs found in dependencies